Musical Theatre Institute for Teens

 Admission to our Teen Institutes is by application and audition.
 Applicants will be accepted on the basis of their commitment to exploring the acting or musical theatre craft, their willingness to collaborate in a group process of discovery with other young artists, and their ability to handle the demands of the script or musical score.
 All applicants must complete a written essay expressing their interest in the program.

 Due to the limited nature of our enrollment, admission is competitive.
 You will be contacted shortly after the application deadline to schedule an audition (prepare a musical theatre song for Musical Theatre programs or a monologue for the Acting Institute and Performance Intensive).
-Auditions will be held in mid-March.
 Applications submitted after the deadline will be considered only if space becomes available.

 As always, we will offer need-based full and partial scholarships to ensure that our programs are accessible to students and families experiencing financial hardship.